 An active program of projects and collaborations keeps the Program in dialogue with the world beyond Teachers College, contributing to a vibrant learning environment.
 Our projects vary in focus and nature, and often provide opportunities for students to network and gain valuable experience in the field.

 These yearly or biyearly symposia invite local, national, and international artists, scholars, and educators to explore timely issues with our students and faculty.
-Registration open to participants from within and beyond Teachers College; generally offered for credit and non-credit.
+Registration is open to participants from within and beyond Teachers College; generally offered for credit and non-credit.

 A competitive, funded research fellowship at the Whitney Museum of American Art, awarded to an Art and Art Education student every school year.

 Colonel Eugene Myers was a student at Columbia University just before World War II.
 He collaborated with Professor Edwin Ziegfeld on the development of his seminal text Art Today, which was co authored by Ray Faulkner and Gerald Hill.
 Thanks to the generous support of the Myers Foundations, the Program in Art and Art Education has been able to sponsor and sustain a series of projects.